 Porticello also came highly reviewed online.
 We were seated outside and were treated to canons firing across the bay as well as fireworks because it was a holiday.
 We had missed the midday cannons firing, so it was nice to hear them booming in the evening.
 We came for the lobster fettuccine, and it did not disappoint.
 There are some politics surrounding this restaurant if you look on Google- but we were here for the lobster, not the drama – it is vacation after all!
 Also, cash only.

 We also tried gelato at Amorino in Valetta, which has the most delicious lemon gelato!
 The lemon favor of gelato in Malta reminds me of nearby Sicily.
 Nowhere else does it taste this tart and sweet bursting with flavor.

 Café Del Mar is a chain of cool beachy lounges.
-We had been to the original Café del Mar in Sant Antoni de Potomany in Ibiza, Spain the summer before, so we knew we liked the music and vibe.
-When we found out that there was one in Malta, I was curious what it had to offer.
-This particular night Robin Shultz happened to be in town, so we grabbed our tickets and put on our dancing shoes.
-This outpost had a beautiful infinity pool that wrapped the edge, an inside and outside bar to grab a drink, and lots of space to enjoy the fantastic sunset from the north end of the island in St. Paul's Bay.
+We had been to the original Café del Mar in Sant Antoni de Portmany in Ibiza, Spain the summer before, so we knew we liked the music and vibe.
+When we found out that there was one in Malta, I was curious about what it had to offer.
+This particular night Robin Schulz happened to be in town, so we grabbed our tickets and put on our dancing shoes.
+This outpost had a beautiful infinity pool that wrapped the edge, an inside and outside bar to grab a drink, and lots of space to enjoy the fantastic sunset from the north end of the island in St. Paul’s Bay.
 I would definitely recommend coming here if there is an event going on.

-For after-dinner drinks, we headed to Bridge Bar which is a famous bar for locals, students, and tourists alike to sit and drink on the steps leading up to a bridge in Valetta.
-It was very unique and we didn't want the night to end.
+For after-dinner drinks, we headed to the Bridge Bar which is a famous bar for locals, students, and tourists alike to sit and drink on the steps leading up to a bridge in Valetta.
+It was very unique and we didn’t want the night to end.
 The perfect place to spend the night talking away.
 We heard there is live jazz of some night, but it was perfect without music the day we went.

 For casual cocktails on the water in Spinola Bay, we went to NAAR Restobar, which was literally perched on the ocean, and the patio had a great vantage point to people watch the nearby public beach.
 Great cocktails and fusion cuisine.
 We had some Asian flavored mussels which were so uniquely seasoned.
 It also sat opposite in the Parish Church of Our Lady of Mount Carmel.
 It was interesting to see the juxtaposition of old and new in the architecture in this bay, indicative of the changes that Malta has endured throughout the years.